LiviuCP/goToScriptsPython/README.md

 The favorites menu contains the directories the user previously added to the list of preferred folders.
 It is not limited in number of entries, however it's recommended to use it for storing the so called entry-point directories (like Desktop, Pictures, Documents, etc).
 It can also be used for storing paths to temporarily mounted filesystems (like SD cards).
 If accessing a temporary filesystem make sure it is mounted before doing any access attempt.

 When choosing an entry (enter the number and press ENTER) from one of the two menus the chosen directory is automatically visited.
+If entering ',' before the number the parent directory of the folder contained within the entry is visited.

 The menus are sorted alphabetically for easy identification of the required entry.